OSInside/kiwi/doc/source/commands/system_build.rst

   Set the key file to be trusted and imported into the package manager database before performing any operation.
-This is useful when an image build takes and validates repository and package signatures during build time.
+This is useful when an image build validates repository and package signatures during build time.
 This option can be specified multiple times.